joblib/joblib/README.rst

 Running the test suite
 =========================

-To run the test suite, you need the nose and coverage modules.
+To run the test suite, you need the pytest and coverage modules.
 Run the test suite using::

-    nosetests joblib
+    py.test joblib

 from the root of the project.